 - Formulate hypothesis on source and mode of transmission

-- Implement and evaluate control measures, including ongoing surveillance
+- Design and implement control measures, including ongoing surveillance

 - Prepare and disseminate reports

-- Collaborate with relevant groups and agencies in planning community/facility responses to biologic threats and disasters (e.g., public health, anthrax, influenza)
+- Collaborate with relevant groups and agencies in planning community/facility responses to biologic threats and disasters (e.g., public health, anthrax, influenza, emerging pathogens)

 - Identify and implement infection prevention and control strategies related to:

 - Appropriate availability, selection, use, and disposal of Personal Protective Equipment

 - Appropriate donning and doffing of Personal Protective Equipment